tum-esi/PICT/README.md

 ### FAQ
 * The tool complains, that my ROI is not working
     * Make sure, that the ROI follows the [Bayer pattern](https://en.wikipedia.org/wiki/Bayer_filter), e.g., the upper left corner will have only even coordinates and the lower right corner will have only odd coordinates.

+# TARA-CAM

+In addition to [PICT](#pict-pict-is-an-image-capture-testbed), we provide [TARA-CAM](https://tum-esi.github.io/PICT/), a tool about Threat Analysis and Risk Assessment for automotive CAMeras.
+It is an interactive online tool, that is accessible through a separate [homepage](https://tum-esi.github.io/PICT/).
+TARA-CAM supports the threat analysis and risk assessment according to ISO 21434, an automotive cyber-security standard.

+The analysis of new attacks is possible by entering the respective parameters in the top.
+By submitting the results, the analysis is sent for review.
+This allows new attacks to be added persistently to the database.